hunght/baby-easy-tracker-web/README.md

 ## Getting Started

-To get started with LearnifyTube Web, follow these steps:
+To get started with BabyEase Web, follow these steps:

-1. Clone the repository: `git clone https://github.com/hunght/learnifytube-web.git`
+1. Clone the repository: `git clone https://github.com/hunght/baby-easy-tracker-web.git`
 2. Install the dependencies: `npm install`
 3. Start the development server: `npm run dev`
 4. Open your browser and navigate to `http://localhost:3000`